dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part7Party/index.md

 Silvius’s lips curved into a mischievous grin.
 With a dramatic flourish, he conjured a shimmering doorway in the air.
 A magnificent mansion materialized, its glowing facade a stark contrast to the surrounding gloom.

 “Well then,” Silvius declared, strumming his lute.
 “Let’s give them something to eat, drink, and sing about!
 A proper invitation is in order.”

+Silvius began to sing:

+Come, come, all you wanderers bold,
+To a mansion where riches unfold,
+Beyond the dark, where treasures gleam,
+A feast awaits—a dream, a dream!
+Chorus:
+Enter, enter, come inside,

+Where wonders and delights reside,
+A banquet spread for all to see,
+Before the market's strife runs free!
+Verse 2:
+Let the silver wine flow like a stream,
+With golden fruits in every gleam,

+The pasties hot, the meats divine,
+A taste of luxury, so fine!
+Chorus:
+Enter, enter, come inside,
+Where wonders and delights reside,
+A banquet spread for all to see,

+Before the market's strife runs free!
+Bridge:
+Oh, hear the call, oh, hear the sound,
+The mansion's gates are open wide,
+Where smiles and laughter shall abound,
+And joy will be our only guide.

+Chorus:
+Enter, enter, come inside,
+Where wonders and delights reside,
+A banquet spread for all to see,
+Before the market's strife runs free!
+Outro:

+So gather 'round, and join in cheer,
+For the feast and revels, drawing near,
+Before the market takes its toll,
+Come and feast—let joy be whole!
+(Instrumental flourish to close the invitation)
+Let the magic of the mansion draw you in, where all are welcome before the bustling market begins!

 Kalinar, a boisterous figure with a booming voice, clapped his hands.
 “Come eat!
 Food!
 Food!” he bellowed, his enthusiasm echoing through the cavern.